lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 In the example below we remove these 4 classes from the marker set, re-run the `knnOptimisation` for each data source and then run the `knntlOptimisation` with the 10 remaining classes.
-(Note: this is not run live as this the `hl` dataset with 10 classes, 707 markers and 4$^{10}$ combinations of parameters takes around 76 hours to run on the University of Cambridge HPC using 256 workers).
+(Note: this is not run live as the `hl` dataset with 10 classes, 707 markers and 4$^{10}$ combinations of parameters takes around 76 hours to run on the University of Cambridge HPC using 256 workers).

 To remove the 4 classes and create a new column of markers in the